 If you can’t figure out your purpose, figure out your passion.
 For your passion will lead you right into your purpose.T.
 D. Jakes

 I am still working towards learning what my path is and probably always will be.
-I have goals, but I am open to seeing what comes next for me.
+It is possible to have goals while still being open to seeing what comes next.
 I don’t think there is only one answer.
 I don’t think you need all the answers in order to move forward and push yourself to thrive.

 Thank you for letting me tell a bit about my story and what has inspired me.
 Please ask yourself today, “Are you thriving or surviving?”